tudelft3d/website/projects/geobim-benchmark/IFCMyran.md

 ## Semantics details

-Here, the entities included in the model (hierarchically organised) are listed:
+Here, the entities included in the model (following 'inclusion' hierarchy) are listed:

 IfcProject